-Gloria Gross’ commitment to the profession of Audiology inspired the establishment of a Minnesota Academy of Audiology Scholarship named in her honor.
-The Scholarship was first awarded in 2005.
-Gloria Gross was a pillar of pediatric practice at the University of Minnesota Audiology Clinic for many years.
-She went on to give years of service to deaf and hard-of-hearing individuals and families through her work at the Minnesota Hearing Society.
-Gloria was a passionate advocate for our profession and fiercely defended our scope of practice and our professional autonomy.
-She was also a role model and mentor for those entering our profession.
+This Minnesota Academy of Audiology scholarship was inspired by Gloria Gross’s commitment to the profession of Audiology, which was first awarded in 2005.
+Gloria Gross was a pillar in pediatrics at the University of Minnesota Audiology Clinic for many years; she then worked with deaf and hard-of-hearing individuals and families at the Hearing Society of Minnesota.
+Gloria served as a role model and mentor for those entering our field.
+Above all, she was a passionate advocate of our profession and fiercely defended our scope of practice and autonomy.

-The Gloria Gross Scholarship is given annually to a high school senior that is deaf or hard-of-hearing who is planning to attend a post-secondary institution.
-The student is nominated by a member of the Minnesota Academy of Audiology.
-The Scholarship was established to provide financial assistance to a high school senior with hearing impairment to continue their education.
-The Scholarship is provided to one or more students, as determined by the Academy.
+The Gloria Gross Scholarship is awarded annually to a high school senior, who is deaf or hard-of-hearing, planning to attend a post-secondary institution.
+The student must be nominated by a Fellow of the Minnesota Academy of Audiology (MAA).
+The scholarship was established to provide financial assistance to a high school senior with hearing impairment to help continue their education.
+The scholarship can be provided to one or more students, as determined by the Academy.

 Each scholarship application has two parts: